 This is quite a difficult drive for our 4-wheel-drive transport, but an enjoyable one for the passengers.
 We are heading to Jebel Um Adaami, the highest mountain in Jordan on the Saudi Arabian border.
 We walk for around 3 hours to ascend Jebel Um Adaami and drive back to our camping place before setting off on an afternoon explore.
 Meals B,L,D

 Return to Wadi Rum visitor centre by vehicle and transfer to Dead Sea 2hrs 40minutes.
 Relax on its shores and enjoy the sea and the spa after completing the desert challenge.
 R&R day.
-4 or 5* hotel such as Dead Sea Kempinski or Marriott resort and Spa Meals B
+3* hotels.
+Aqaba is Meals B

-Day 8 Morning departures Sowayma (Dead Sea) to Amman in single timed group transfer
+Day 8 Morning departures Sowayma (Dead Sea) or Aqaba to Amman in single timed group transfer

 After a relaxed start take the hour’s transfer by minibus back to Amman for afternoon/evening flight Meals B,L

 We camp during the trek, usually in two-man tents or Bedouin tents, some of which have thick mattresses to sleep on.
-The hotels in Madaba and at the Dead Sea are 3 o and 4 or 5* respectively– clean and comfortable with ensuite facilities, but please do not expect the same standards as you would in a hotel in the UK
+The hotels in Madaba and at the Dead Sea are 3 or 4* respectively– clean and comfortable with ensuite facilities, but please do not expect the same standards as you would in a hotel in the UK.

 Food and drink